riganti/dotvvm-docs/Pages/concepts/configuration/overview.md

 ## Startup.cs in ASP.NET Core

-In ASP.NET Core, the registration of frameworks is splitted to the registration of services and middlewares.
+In ASP.NET Core, the registration of frameworks is split to the registration of services and middlewares.

 In the `ConfigureServices` method, we should register DotVVM services: